-During FY2022, members of RPC's Modern Slavery Steering Group (MSSG) completed further online training, which looked specifically at modern slavery issues in the UK.
+During FY2023, members of RPC's Modern Slavery Steering Group (MSSG) completed further online training, which looked specifically at modern slavery issues in the UK.
 Our MSSG was formally launched in 2021 with a view to raising awareness and increase the profile of modern slavery and human trafficking issues.
+The steering group is comprised of members of varying levels and is chaired by a member of the Partnership Executive Committee (PEX).